ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 </nav>
 ```

 The above code applies conditional rendering based on the existence of a user.
-When setting up our middleware we either passed a user into each view or null.
-If there is no signed in user, only the sign in and sign up links will be visible, otherwise the user will see a link to go view all of their applications.
+When setting up our `passUserToView` middleware, we either passed a user object or null into the locals object of each page.
+The logic above reads, if there is no signed-in user, only the sign-in and sign-up links will be visible, otherwise the user will see a link to go view all of their applications or sign out.

+If you want to test this conditional, just create a test user and sign in.
+Once signed in, the page receives a user object, and you'll see the link to view your applications.

+⚠ *Note the link path:* You'll get an error if you try the link.
+The path to our applications controller is currently set to `users/applications` - purposefully omitting  `userId` so that we don't need an `id` to test these first few routes in the browser.

-We'll add our `user` back into the mix momentarily!
+ We'll add `user` back into the mix shortly!

 ## Using partials